raspi/BuildingNAS/README.md

 First off: **RAID IS NOT A BACKUP!**

 How to build your own NAS for home use which doesn't break immediately?
 What type of hazards are there?
-Do not use raidz aka RAID5.
-It is just not worth it.
-After one drive fails and new is inserted it is quite common to see another drive break during resilvering (rebuilding).
-If you calculate amount of hard drive cost versus time spent used trying to fix and probably lose whole RAID5 pool the extra drive's cost is very quickly paid back.
-Also do not use cheap components, especially PSU.
-Never use non-ECC RAM.

 # Setup
 * No hardware RAID